OxfordCityCouncil/OxfordCityCouncil.github.io/_posts/2017-05-7-collaboration-not-reinvention.md

 Instead we used simple HTML form elements (styled with our website CSS classes) to redirect to Democracy Club's site.
 This is a bit of a trade-off as we don't keep visitors on our site, but we think offering a fully-functioning service is the key thing.

 You can see our finished version at [www.oxford.gov.uk/pollingstation](https://www.oxford.gov.uk/pollingstation).

+### Update
+Democracy Club have since released a Javascript-based widget to get round the limitations of the iframe.
+We think it's great, but we prefer the full set of data that is presented on the their site.